heristop/clover-map/README.md

 - `children`: An array of nested sections or tasks, supporting hierarchical project structures.
 - `isCollapsed` (optional): A boolean flag indicating whether the section should be collapsed, helping to manage the visibility of complex structures.

-By following this guide, you can effectively utilize TreePulse to manage your projects, import/export data seamlessly, and maintain a well-organized JSON configuration.
+By following this guide, you can effectively utilize TreeMapPulse to manage your projects, import/export data seamlessly, and maintain a well-organized JSON configuration.

 ## 📄 License